swagger-api/swagger.io-docs/integrations/open-source.md

 [swagger-diff](https://github.com/civisanalytics/swagger-diff) | A command-line utility, RSpec matcher, and Ruby library for comparing two Swagger specifications.
 [swagger.ed](https://github.com/chefArchitect/apispots-browser-swaggered) | A Chrome extenstion that will change the way you look at APIs.
 [ember-swagger-ui](https://github.com/rynam0/ember-swagger-ui) | An [ember-cli](http://www.ember-cli.com) addon for quickly and easily adding [swagger-ui](https://github.com/swagger-api/swagger-ui) to your [EmberJS](http://emberjs.com/) application.
+[commandcar](https://github.com/tikalk/commandcar) | cURL on steroids.
+Invoke any API from the commandline.

 ### Tools for previous Swagger versions